 Homemade apple carrot muffins are so moist and flavorful.
 The perfect breakfast or dessert treat with fresh fruit and vegetables inside!
 You can make these as regular sized, jumbo or mini muffins are fun for toddlers as well.

-Apple carrot muffins are the bomb I tell you!
+Moist apple carrot muffins are the bomb I tell you!
 A great way to hide veggies from your kids get them to ask for more.
-Just one of the best muffin recipes we have on The Typical Mom blog.
+A great way to make baked goods tender with tons of flavor and texture.
+Just one of the best muffin recipes we have on The Typical Mom blog. (affiliate links present)